liusong1222/AngelSlim/README_en.md

 ## 📣Latest Updates

-- [25/07/04] We now support quantization for Hunyuan/Qwen2.5/Qwen3/DeepSeek-R1-Distill-Qwen and other models, including INT8/FP8/INT4 algorithms.
-              We also opensource Qwen3-8B`s Eagle3 model weight.
+- [25/07/04] We now support quantization for `Hunyuan/Qwen2.5/Qwen3/DeepSeek-R1-Distill-Qwen` and other models, including `INT8/FP8/INT4` algorithms.
+We also opensource `Qwen3` series Eagle3 model weight.

 Coming soon: